elecfreaks/learn-en/microbitKit/smart_home_kit/smart_home_case_06.md

 ![](./images/OY706rv.png)

-Note：If there is a hint says some codebase will be deleted because of incompatibility.
+***Note：*** If there is a hint says some codebase will be deleted because of incompatibility.
 Don't worry.
 You could go ahead as the hint or build a new item in the item menu bar.

 ### Step 2